How to Warm Up Your Twitter Account Before Outreach

 - Accounts that only DM without other engagement

-- Activity patterns that don't match human behavior (too consistent, no breaks)
+- Activity patterns that do not match human behavior (too consistent, no breaks)

 - Sudden spikes in any type of activity